 Training Environment

-Our Pulmonary & Critical Care Medicine Fellowship Program provides a unique training experience in a high volume referral center supporting much of central and southern West Virginia and surrounds states.
-Clinical training will be experienced at Charleston Area Medical Center (CAMC).
-At 956 beds with approximately 42,000 admissions and 10,000 adult critical care admissions yearly, it is the largest medical center in Southern West Virginia serving as a tertiary care center offering all internal medicine subspecialties.
-We offer comprehensive care and comprehensive academics with a few of the offerings below.
+The CAMC Pulmonary and Critical Care Medicine Fellowship provides a unique training experience in a high-volume referral center supporting much of central and southern West Virginia and surrounding states.
+It is the largest medical center in southern West Virginia, serving as a tertiary care center offering all internal medicine subspecialties.
+We offer comprehensive care and academics.

 • The only hospital in WV named to Best Hospitals in America by Healthgrades